Synthetixio/SIPs/content/sccp/sccp-308.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SCCP.-->

-This SIP proposes using a chainlink node with a staleness check on SNX v3 staking.
+This SCCP proposes to incorporate a stalenss check on the chainlink node used for SNX staking in the V3 system.

 ## Abstract